 You will complete one medication usage evaluation during the first half of the residency year.
 You will present your completed MUE results at ASHP Midyear/Vizient meetings via a poster presentation.

-You will staff two decentralized swing shifts (1:30 to 10:00 pm) per month, as well as one-weekend shift per month.
-Additionally, you will staff three hospital-recognized holidays.
+You will staff one decentralized swing shift (1:30 pm to 10 pm) per week, as well as one weekend shift per month.
+Additionally, you will staff one hospital-recognized holiday.
 You may be called on to help cover up to five pharmacist sick calls per year.

 You will have an opportunity to participate in a teaching certificate program.
 We determine the provider of the teaching certificate program on a yearly basis.
 You are not required to participate in this program.